abarisain/skugga/README.md

 ---

-A modular cloud file manager
+A cloud uploader for remeh/upd

 #License